 Watchdog is when your dog barks at people , dogs, cars, etc going by the house or the car.
 Basically anything they consider their domain.

-Demand barking is when they bark to get something they want.
-In the past you have given in because you want them to stop barking.
+Demand barking is your dog barking to get something they want.
+Such as when you have given in because you want them to stop barking.
 They have now learned how to get it and it has only gotten worse.

 Dogs don’t generalize the same way we do.
-So when you are teaching them behaviors and training them, in different places (inside/outside, different rooms, etc), different scenarios, etc. It’s important to understand that some places may be harder than others because there may be more of a distraction.
-This is what we want because we want them to learn with distraction but not until they first learn what the behavior means.
-Check out a couple videos where I am teaching Sit/Stay with different motivation but also with increased distraction for advanced dogs.
+It’s important to continue training them in different places (inside/outside, different rooms), different scenarios, etc. Understanding that some places may be harder than others because there may be more of a distraction.
+Doing this will help them learn with distraction after they have learned the initial behavior.
+Watch some videos on Instagram where I work with generalization, different motivation and increased distraction for advanced dogs.